mjameer/PAM-Java-Integration/README.md

 ### PAMRestTemplate:

-This class is responsible for setting up RestTemplate with SSL to communicate securely with CyberArk Vault.
+This class is responsible for setting up WebClient with SSL to communicate securely with CyberArk Vault.
 We load the SSL certificate from the keystore and configure RestTemplate accordingly.

-### ConnectPAM:
+### ConnectPAMWebClient:

 This class acts as a gateway for interacting with the CyberArk Vault.
-It utilizes RestTemplate to make a request to the CyberArk Vault URL and fetch the credentials.
+It utilizes WebClient to make a request to the CyberArk Vault URL and fetch the credentials.